-Although parabolic zero-radius cycles def\/ined in Def\/inition~\ref{de:zero-radius-cycle} do not satisfy our expectations for ``zero-radius'' but they are often technically suitable for the same purposes as elliptic and hyperbolic ones.
-Yet we may want to f\/ind something which f\/its better for our intuition on ``zero sized'' object.
-Here we present an approach based on non-Archimedean (non-standard) analysis~\cite{Devis77,Uspenskii88}.
+Although parabolic zero-radius cycles defined in~\ref{de:zero-radius-cycle} do not satisfy our expectations for ``zero-radius'' but they are often technically suitable for the same purposes as elliptic and hyperbolic ones.
+Yet we may want to find something which fits better for our intuition on ``zero sized'' object.
+Here we present an approach based on non-Archimedean (non-standard) analysis~\cites{Devis77,Uspenskii88}.